DFHack/dfhack/docs/Plugins.rst

 .. image:: images/automaterial-pos.png

-Use ``a`` here to temporarily disable the material autoselection, e.g. if you need to go to the material selection screen so you can toggle some materials on or off.
+Use :kbd:`a` here to temporarily disable the material autoselection, e.g. if you need to go to the material selection screen so you can toggle some materials on or off.

-The other option (auto type selection, off by default) can be toggled on with ``t``.
+The other option (auto type selection, off by default) can be toggled on with :kbd:`t`.
 If you toggle this option on, instead of returning you to the main construction menu after selecting materials, it returns you back to this screen.
 If you use this along with several autoselect enabled materials, you should be able to place complex constructions more conveniently.